mrnossiom/blog/content/projects/_index.md

 # custom template with double column
 template = "projects.html"
 # page_template = "project.html"

+# TODO: change to projects with a quick summary and demo
+#       each project can have associated blog posts
 +++

-Projects I've developped along with what they've thaught me, what were the challenges and some fun facts.
+Projects I've developped along with what they've taught me, what were the challenges and some fun facts.